Then... and Now

 College Highlights - After leaving Nyack, I spent eight years at the Massachusetts Institute of Technology getting my PhD in electrical engineering and solid-state physics.

 Marriage and Family Highlights - I married Elayne Webber in 1959.
-We have two married children and four grandchildren.
-Recently our daughter Susan and I worked together about 200 feet apart at GTE Internetworking.
-She is a senior software scientist.
-Our son Michael is a lawyer with AT&T. He has one son.
-Grandkids are great.
-But grandpa often gets wild when we are together - needing time-outs.
+We have two married children and seven grandchildren.
+Our daughter Susan is a senior group manager.
+Our son Michael is a lawyer.

 Homemaker and/or Career Highlights - I taught four years at Columbia University.
 Finally I entered high-technology business full-time while teaching part-time at New York University and the University of New Haven.
 After Colombia I worked at GTE Laboratories and then for Schlumberger.
 In 1978 we returned to the Boston area.
 I worked 4 years for M.I.T. running their Alumni Fund.
 At the same time Elayne re-started her own career.
 She taught pre-kindergarten for 18 years.
 Four-year olds are extraordinary people and her career was filled with many wonderful and significant events.